Published on September 09, 2020

 Learning to recognise emotional issues is a key strength of an effective leader, however, learning how to handle the ‘difficult conversations’ or ‘perceived conflict’ is something that takes work.

-However, in the past 6 months, we have had the added issue that we have not been in direct contact with our team members as the whole world moved to remote working practices.
-Therefore, checking in with your team about their emotional wellbeing must be at the top of your agenda.
+However, in the past 2 years, we have had the added issue that we have not been in direct contact with our team members as the whole world moved to more hybrid and remote working practices.
+Therefore, checking in with your team about their emotional well-being must be at the top of your agenda.
 Having the conversation (however awkward you may think it will be) is always better than not having the conversation, and by reaching out and offering some support you could be just the lifeline that person needed that day.

 Another spoke to me about the importance of being open and honest… “Share honestly how you are feeling.
 As the leader of a large team, I admit to struggling to find the time to have one on one conversations with my team at the start of lockdown.
 Everything was discussed on team calls and I felt I was losing the connection with some of my team and as much as it impacted them – this also impacted on me personally.
 I started to share how I was feeling, how the kids were driving me insane and how I was struggling to stop working by 8 pm (to the annoyance of my wife).
 Once I had opened up about my issues, they started to as well, which meant we could have some pretty open and honest one on one chats that really helped overcome some hurdles.
 Now I have a one to one in the diary with each of my team every 2 weeks which has proved hugely beneficial to their mental wellbeing and productivity.